-Protective Service Officers (PSOs) are employees of the Australian Federal Police and play a vital role in protecting all Australians.
+Protective service officers (PSOs) are employees of the AFP and play a vital role in protecting all Australians.

 PSOs perform a range of protective security functions at Commonwealth establishments around Australia, providing an armed uniform capability at these government sites and diplomatic missions.

-After 14 weeks live-in training in Canberra, work as a Protective Service Officer may involve:
+After 13 weeks live-in training in Canberra, work as a PSO may involve:

 - static point guarding